 Facebook Livestreaming Tips:

 - The ideal length is 5-20 minutes.

-- Use a short catchy video title.
-Additional description can be included in the comments.
+- Use a short, catchy video title.
+Additional descriptions can be included in the comments.

-- Tag anyone you interview or chat with in the video to boost views!
+- Tag anyone you interview or chat with within the video to boost views!

 The Facebook ad dashboard can be daunting with its endless choices.
 Here’s what we love: